EthanHNguyen/ethanhnguyen.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my blog!
+Hey!
 Thanks for stopping by.
-I'm Ethan Nguyen.
-I am a (professional) software enthusiast.
+My name is Ethan and I am a (professional) software enthusiast with interests in open source software, operating systems, distributed systems, and machine learning.
+Currently, I work as software engineer at [Capital One](https://en.wikipedia.org/wiki/Capital_One) building a brand new system to decision credit card applications.

-Currently, I am a full-time software engineer at [Capital One](https://en.wikipedia.org/wiki/Capital_One) building a brand new system to decide credit card applications.
-I graduated [Vanderbilt University](https://en.wikipedia.org/wiki/Vanderbilt_University) with a Bachelor's of Science (Computer Science) in 2023, and I am continuing my education as a part-time remote student at [Georgia Tech](https://en.wikipedia.org/wiki/Georgia_Tech) to obtain a Master's of Science (Computer Science) expected to graduate in 2026.
-I love working on distributed systems as well as tinkering with machine learning.
+I graduated [Vanderbilt University](https://en.wikipedia.org/wiki/Vanderbilt_University) with a Bachelor's of Science (Computer Science) in 2023, and I am continuing my education part-time at [Georgia Tech](https://en.wikipedia.org/wiki/Georgia_Tech) towards  Master's of Science (Computer Science).
 In college, I worked as a research assistant and [published](https://ethanhn.com/publications/) a couple papers in medical computer vision.

 Outside of work, I love spending time outdoors running, hiking, and cycling.
+I'm a lifelong learner, reading books and tinkering wit anything I can afford to break.

 ## Contact
 I am always looking for new opportunities to learn and grow.
 Feel free to email me at [my first name].h.nguyen [at] protonmail.com.